estoicodev/website-mauricodev/content/pages/index.md

   - section_id: services
     type: section_grid
     title: What I Do
-    subtitle: >-
-      I turn ideas into something alive on the web.
-Just that.I turn ideas into something alive on the web.
+    subtitle: I turn ideas into something alive on the web.
 Just that.
     col_number: two
     is_numbered: true
     grid_items: